alphagov/govuk-frontend/docs/contributing/testing.md

 ## 1. Fix any CSS or JavaScript style errors

-In your project folder, run `npm test`.
+In your project folder, run `npm run lint`.

 Fix any CSS or JavaScript style errors that the linting tests report.